-An Integrated development environment (IDE) is a software that helps in software development.
-Sounds funny, right?
+An Integrated development environment (IDE) is software that helps in software development.

-An IDE is a collection of tools and facilities that programmers need for software designing and development.
-It provides the programmer with the environment in which they can write and test their codes.
+An IDE is a collection of tools and facilities that programmers need for software development and design.
+It provides the programmer with an environment in which they can write and test their codes.

 Why are IDEs so important?

 BlueJ is one of the most popular IDEs for JAVA programmers.
-It is best for programmers that work in an individual capacity or that have a small-scale software development set up.
+It is best for programmers who work in an individual capacity or have a small-scale software development set up.
 It has a very interactive layout.
 It allows the developer to test their code and interact with new objects.

 You can develop objects by applying methods.
 You can test their value, and you can also visually scan the code.

 It is designed for teaching purposes and has a portal of teaching resources.
 You can check that here.

 Eclipse is one of the famous IDE for Java.
 It is a cross-platform desktop application.

 The interface provided by Eclipse is one of its most appealing elements.
 It allows a drop and drags functionality as well.
 You can also analyze your code using static analysis.
 It also supports elements such as debugging and profiling.